mscwilson/mscwilson.github.io/index.md

 The docs for upcoming releases need to be shareable before general availability, and ready to go live on release day.

-* The [docs for our new product Identities](https://github.com/snowplow/documentation/pull/1435) are a collaboration between me, the Product Manager, a couple of engineers, and Claude.
+* The [docs for our new product Identities](https://github.com/snowplow/documentation/pull/1435) were a collaboration between me, the Product Manager, a couple of engineers, and Claude AI
-* We released a big new product, [Signals](https://docs.snowplow.io/docs/signals/get-started/).
-The [initial docs](https://github.com/snowplow/documentation/pull/1197) covered the concepts, SDKs, the UI (a last minute addition), notebooks, and tutorials.
+* The [initial docs](https://github.com/snowplow/documentation/pull/1197) for our big new product, Signals, covered the concepts, SDKs, the UI (a last minute addition), notebooks, and tutorials

 ### Content refactoring